Preparing for Your Surgery

 - During this call, we will ask some additional specific questions that better assist our anesthesia provider in planning your anesthesia care.

-- Your safety is our top priority, so we want to make sure all of the information we have on file is up to date, accurate, and complete.
+- Your safety is our top priority, we want to make sure all of the information we have on file is up to date, accurate, and complete.
 This will also give you the opportunity to remember health information that you might have forgotten during your preoperative visit with the surgeon.

 - Be sure to have your doctor's office send all necessary paperwork regarding pre-operative tests and blood work to your surgeon.